esl/amoc/doc/scenario.md

 -   `next_user_batch/2`

     This callback enables adding users in batches.
-    It is supposed to return strategy for adding users, which is a list of `{Node, NumOfUsers, Interarrival}`.
+    It is supposed to return a strategy for adding users, which is a list of `{Node, NumOfUsers, Interarrival}`.
-    It is then used by `amoc_controller:add_batches/2` function, which takes the scenario module and the number of batches as parameters.
+    It is then used by the `amoc_controller:add_batches/2` function, which takes the scenario module and the number of batches as parameters.
-    Parameters passed to the `next_user_batch` callback are the batch index and the number of users added in the previous batch.
+    The parameters passed to the `next_user_batch` callback are the batch index and the number of users added in the previous batch.
-    Batches are added every batch interval specified by the `add_batch_interval` application environment variable, which is 5 minutes by default.
+    Batches are added every batch interval as specified by the `add_batch_interval` application environment variable, which is 5 minutes by default.
-    Adding batches can be scheduled via HTTP API by specifying batches key in a body request to the `scenarios/$SCENARIO` endpoint.
+    Adding batches can be scheduled via HTTP API by specifying the batch keys in a body request to the `scenarios/$SCENARIO` endpoint.
     See [REST API docs](./REST_API_DOCS.md#start-scenario).